 Shostakovich, Richard Strauss and Alban Berg Barbican Centre Barbican

-If you enjoy this then try: Barbican Hall (you can walk there in less than 1 min); Cadogan Hall (catch the tube from Barbican to Cadogan Hall); Royal Albert Hall (catch the tube from Barbican to Royal Albert Hall); Royal Festival Hall (walk it in 28 mins or catch a train from Barbican to Royal Festival Hall) and Royal Opera House (walk it in 26 mins or catch a train from Barbican to Royal Opera House).
+If you enjoy this then try: Barbican Hall (you can walk there in less than 1 min); Cadogan Hall (catch the tube from Barbican to Sloane Square); Royal Albert Hall (catch the tube from Barbican to South Kensington); Royal Festival Hall (walk it in 28 mins or catch a train from Barbican to Waterloo) and Royal Opera House (walk it in 26 mins or catch a train from Barbican to Covent Garden).